snaverm/Pokemon-Go-Rocket-API/README.md

 [Reddit](https://www.reddit.com/r/PoGoUWP/)

-We have an official reddit made to discuss, talk and guide about PoGo.
+We have an official reddit made to discuss about PoGo.
 Make sure to follow the subreddit rules and you're good to go.

 We decided to have 3 social chat groups to make sure everyone can use their favorite service to disscuss.
 Feel free to join any of them, or all at once.
 You're not limited to just one.